Baltic Cruise Helsinki to St. Petersburg | 3 Days

 Following a farewell optional breakfast onboard, our 3-day Baltic cruise from Helsinki to St. Petersburg returns to Helsinki at 8:00 am.
 In order to extend your sightseeing adventures further with a tour of Helsinki; please check the Add-ons in Helsinki for more information.

-As visitors to a city with a rich and lengthy cultural heritage, those that indulge in St. Petersburg tourism can enjoy a multitude of awesome attractions.
-From the royal beauty of the Tsar’s Palaces to the inspiring Mariinsky Theater, this 18th century city will delight you at every turn.
 Our pleasant 3-day cruise, with no Russian visa needed, makes it easy to visit Russia and get to grips with one of its most iconic cities.

 Experience the enchanting sites and majestic grandeur of historic Russia on our 3 Day Round-Trip Baltic Cruise from Helsinki to St. Petersburg.
 An ultra-convenient and luxurious way to visit Russia, we provide this journey with no Russian visa necessary.
 In your choice of cabin class or suite, you’ll glide across the Baltic Sea on a comfortable, newly renovated ferry.
 Stylish onboard accommodation, transfers, full breakfasts and a selection of excursions are included on your cruise, and the stops on land can be tailored according to your taste.